uber/fiber/README.md

 ```

 Fiber implements most of multiprocessing's API including `Process`, `SimpleQueue`, `Pool`, `Pipe`, `Manager` and it has its own extension to the multiprocessing's API to make it easy to compose large scale distributed applications.
-For the detailed API guild, check out [here](https://uber.github.io/fiber/process/).
+For the detailed API guide, check out [here](https://uber.github.io/fiber/process/).

 ### Running on a Kubernetes cluster